wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/securityrx.md

 It is important to note that in order to implement this scenario, the application needs to use web browser control to collect end user credentials.
-This makes it unsuitable for scenarios in which the REST service is accessed from an ASP.NET web app.
+This makes it unsuitable for scenarios in which the REST service is accessed from an ASP.NET web site.
 It is only suitable for scenarios in which the REST service is being accessed by the user's client application, such as a Windows Phone 7 app or a rich desktop client.
 The key reason for popping the web browser control is that Internet identities don't natively support active profile scenarios (web services scenario).
-Internet identities mainly support passive profile scenarios (web apps) that rely on browser redirects: this is where web browser control comes handy.
+Internet identities mainly support passive profile scenarios (web sites) that rely on browser redirects: this is where web browser control comes handy.

 Consider the following diagram (WIF is optional, and thus not shown):